‘I appreciate the love my mum has for me even though she can no longer express it.’

 'I told her that KJ has her chin – it was one of the first things my partner noticed about her in the hospital once she was born.
 And, of course, I told her that I’m sorry she won’t get to enjoy being a grandma to KJ.
 I’m sure she would have adored her.'

-TMM Community Builder and volunteer Emily shares what it's like to grief a mother who is still alive.
+TMM Community Builder and volunteer Emily shares with Alzheimer’s UK what it's like to grieve a mother who is still alive.

-Written before Emily had her second child, her account is raw and honest as she explains what it feels like to have a mum who has is alive but lost to dementia.
+Written before Emily had her second child, her account is raw and honest as she explains what it feels like to have a mum who is alive but lost to dementia.
+Views expressed are those of the contributors, not our organisation, which does not accept responsibility for their accuracy, legality, or content.

 Next